Setting up the styles for your online bookings

 Email sent to person purchasing voucher - When someone purchases a gift voucher online they will be sent this email.

-With the next few templates it is important to understand a couple of important concepts.
-A online booking made by the client can be either a confirmed booking or an unconfirmed booking.
+With the next few templates, it is important to understand a couple of important concepts.
+An online booking made by the client can be either a confirmed booking or an unconfirmed booking.
 A confirmed booking means once they have booked it is treated like any normal appointment that is made directly in the system and the client can reasonably expect it won't change.
-A unconfirmed booking is one which is subject to confirmation by you, so after the client has booked you will need to make sure you are happy with the booking and then confirm it via the appointments screen.
+An unconfirmed booking is one which is subject to confirmation by you, so after the client has booked you will need to make sure you are happy with the booking and then confirm it via the appointments screen.

 Email sent to client making a booking - When someone makes an unconfirmed online booking they will be sent this email.